-So long as Notes are outstanding, copies of the following documents will be available for inspection from the registered office of SES and SES Americas and from the specified office of the Principal Paying Agent for the time being in Luxembourg:
+So long as Notes are outstanding, and for the validity period of this Prospectus, copies of the following documents will be available for inspection from the registered office of SES and SES Americas and from the specified office of the Principal Paying Agent for the time being in Luxembourg:

-- (a) the articles of association (with an English translation thereof) of SES and the partnership agreement of SES Americas; - (b) the consolidated audited financial statements of SES Americas for the year ended 31 December 2018 and 31 December 2019 and the audited consolidated financial statements and non-consolidated annual accounts of SES in respect of the financial years ended 31 December 2018 and 31 December 2019, in each case together with the audit reports prepared in connection therewith.
-SES currently prepares consolidated financial statements and non-consolidated annual accounts on an annual basis and SES Americas prepares consolidated financial statements on an annual basis; - (c) the most recently published audited annual financial statements and unaudited interim financial statements (if any) of SES and SES Americas, including the financial results of SES for the three months ended 31 March 2020, in each case together with any audit or review reports prepared in connection therewith.
-SES currently prepares unaudited consolidated interim financial statements on a half-yearly basis and SES Americas prepares unaudited consolidated interim financial statements on a half-yearly basis; - (d) the Agency Agreement, the Guarantee, the Deed of Covenant and the forms of the Global Notes, the Notes in definitive form, the Coupons and the Talons; - (e) a copy of this Prospectus; and - (f) any future prospectus, supplement to the Prospectus, information memoranda and any Final Terms (save that a Final Terms relating to a Note which is neither admitted to trading on a regulated market in the European Economic Area or in the United Kingdom nor offered in the European Economic Area or in the United Kingdom in circumstances where a prospectus is required to be published under the Prospectus Regulation will only be available for inspection by a holder of such Note and such holder must produce evidence satisfactory to the relevant Issuer and the Paying Agent as to its holding of Notes and identity) to this Prospectus and any other documents incorporated herein or therein by reference.
+- (a) the consolidated articles of association (statuts coordonnés) (with an English translation thereof) of SES and the by-laws of SES Americas; - (b) the consolidated audited financial statements of SES Americas as of and for the years ended 31 December 2020 and 31 December 2021 and the audited consolidated financial statements and non-consolidated annual accounts of SES as of and for the years ended 31 December 2020 and 31 December 2021, in each case together with the audit reports prepared in connection therewith.
+SES currently prepares consolidated financial statements and non-consolidated annual accounts on an annual basis and SES Americas prepares consolidated financial statements on an annual basis; - (c) the most recently published audited annual financial statements and unaudited interim financial statements (if any) of SES and SES Americas, including the financial results of SES for the three months ended 31 March 2022, in each case together with any audit or review reports prepared in connection therewith.
+SES currently prepares unaudited consolidated interim financial statements on a half-yearly basis and SES Americas prepares unaudited consolidated interim financial statements on a half-yearly basis; - (d) the Agency Agreement, the Guarantee, the Deed of Covenant and the forms of the Global Notes, the Notes in definitive form, the Coupons and the Talons; - (e) a copy of this Prospectus; and - (f) any future prospectus, supplement to the Prospectus, information memoranda and any Final Terms (save that a Final Terms relating to a Note which is neither admitted to trading on a regulated market in the European Economic Area nor offered in the European Economic Area in circumstances where a prospectus is required to be published under the Prospectus Regulation will only be available for inspection by a holder of such Note and such holder must produce evidence satisfactory to the relevant Issuer and the Paying Agent as to its holding of Notes and identity) to this Prospectus and any other documents incorporated herein or therein by reference.